dotnetcore/aspnetcore-doc-cn/aspnet/client-side/knockout.rst

 Notice that this time we're using ViewModel with a capital “V" because we expect to construct it using “new" (in the applyBindings call).
 When executed, the page results in the following output:

+Notice that this time we're using ViewModel with a capital “V" because we expect to construct it using “new" (in the applyBindings call).
+When executed, the page results in the following output:

 .. image:: knockout/_static/record-screenshot.png

+To demonstrate that the observable collection is working, let's add a bit more functionality.
+We can include the ability to record the results of another game to the ViewModel, and then add a button and some UI to work with this new function.
+First, let's create the addResult method:

 To demonstrate that the observable collection is working, let's add a bit more functionality.
 We can include the ability to record the results of another game to the ViewModel, and then add a button and some UI to work with this new function.
 First, let's create the addResult method: